-- Treat buckets create problems for teachers and parents of diabetics, allergic students, celiac students, gluten free students, and students who are overweight and/or whose parents prefer to monitor what their child eats. - Some of the issues regarding small children needing snacks mid-morning can be resolved by putting the 1st grade lunch right in the middle of the day, rather than at the end of the lunch rotation. - Another way to resolve treat issues is to send them home at the end of the day, rather than eat them in class.
+- Providing food in the classroom can create problems for teachers and parents of diabetics, allergic students, celiac students, gluten free students, and students who are overweight and/or whose parents prefer to monitor what their child eats. - Some teachers arrange for treat buckets to provide mid-morning snacks for students.
+This could be resolved by putting the 1st grade lunch early in the day, rather than at the end of the lunch rotation. - Treats for holidays and birthdays could be sent home with the student at the end of the day.
+This may alleviate concerns with students who are diabetic, allergic, celiac, and gluten free, as well as for students whose parents like to monitor their intake.